Wednesday, 9 June 2010

 *The word kollyrio is the etymological root of the word “collyrium,” which is used in the field of ophthalmology.
 A collyrium was an ancient medicinal preparation: a piece of soft bread was soaked in a remedy and used as an eye compress.
 Today, a collyrium is a lotion or liquid wash used as a cleanser for the eyes, particularly in diseases of the eye.

-I can't not mention that although this is a beloved and celebrated snack, the life of a koulouri vendor (he is referred to as a koulouras) is a difficult one.
+I must mention that although this is a beloved and celebrated snack, the life of a koulouri vendor (he is referred to as a koulouras) is a difficult one.
 Selling anything on the street was and is very hard work.
-As recently as the early 1950s it was usual practice to employ children as vendors.
-I'd like to share some photographs:
+As recently as the mid 1950s, in the still war-impoverished Greece, it wasn't uncommon practice for children to be employed as vendors.

 Thessaloniki 1947